dattatreya97/Node-API/README.md

 Nodemon is also used, so that you dont have to restart the server everytime you make changes.

-To run the server, go to working directory in terminal and run
+To run the server, go to working directory in terminal and run<br>
 $ nodemon app.js

 Postman has been used for testing purpose.